nomad-coe/nomad/docs/develop/setup.md

 ## Setup your IDE

-The documentation section for development guidelines (see below) details how the code is organized, tested, formatted, and documented.
+The documentation section for development guidelines (see below) provide details on how the code is organized, tested, formatted, and documented.
 To help you meet these guidelines, we recommend to use a proper IDE for development and ditch any VIM/Emacs (mal-)practices.